flutter/samples/experimental/add_to_app/README.md

 # Add-to-App Sample

-***The Add-to-App sample is designed to build with Flutter's `master` channel and the latest version of Cocoapods.
+***The Add-to-App sample is designed to build with Flutter's `master` channel and the latest version of CocoaPods.
 See the [README](../README.md) in the `experimental` directory for details.***

 This directory contains a bunch of Android and iOS projects that each import